hoaian-phan/project-playdate-birdies/README.md

 $ pip3 install -r requirements.txt
 ```

-- Create a secrets.sh file to assign a value to APP_SECRET_KEY and run it
+- Create a secrets.sh file to assign a value to SECRET_KEY and run it
 ```
 source secrets.sh
 ```